osg-htc/docs/docs/other/monitor-kubernetes-kuantifier.md

 Monitoring Kubernetes Workloads with Kuantifier
 ===============================================

+Workload jobs run via Kubernetes will not integrate with [Gratia accounting](./troubleshooting-gratia/) by default.
+To report contributions to OSG made via Kubernetes, the [Kuantifier](kuantifier-github) helm chart can be installed into your cluster.

 Before Starting
 ---------------

 ### Confirm access to a running Kubernetes cluster

-All subsequent instructions assume you have access to a running Kuberenetes cluster, and can run [kubectl](kubectl) against that cluster.
+All subsequent instructions assume you have access to a running Kubernetes cluster, and can run [kubectl](kubectl) against that cluster.

 ### Install the Helm command line tools

 Kuantifier itself, and several of its prerequisites, are installed via [helm chart](https://helm.sh/).
-The helm command line tools are used to install helm charts against a running kuberentes cluster, and can be installed as follows:
+The helm command line tools are used to install helm charts against a running kubernetes cluster, and can be installed as follows:

 1. Download the latest [helm release](helm-release)